monkey-projects/monkeyci/docs/events.md

 and only have to know whether we want to send a request to which we expect a reply, or just post an event where we don't care who listens in.

-Initially the intention was to write our own abstraction using [core.async](https://clojure.github.io/core.async/) channels.
+We wanted to write our own abstraction using [core.async](https://clojure.github.io/core.async/) channels.
 But after working with them for a while, I'm no longer convinced this is the way to go.
 They are just too cumbersome and difficult to test.
 [Manifold Streams](https://github.com/clj-commons/manifold#streams) are similar.
 The advantage is that they seem to allow more control, and they function more